silviamaggi/smd-com/_posts/2020-12-02-how-the-instagram-navigation-became-convoluted.md

 ---
 author: silvia
 title: How the Instagram navigation became convoluted
-categories: Design
+categories: [Design, UX]
-tags: [instagram, navigation, UX]
+tags:
+  - instagram
+  - navigation
+  - UX
 description: With the introduction of significant layout changes – the tabs Reel and Shop – the Instagram navigation became convoluted.
 Let's briefly explore how.
 featured-image: lalo-hernandez-unsplash.jpg
+permalink: /design/:title/
 ---
 With the introduction of significant layout changes – the tabs Reel and Shop – the Instagram navigation became convoluted.
 Let’s briefly explore how.